MCP vs Other WordPress Automation Tools: Which One is Better? (2025)

 MCP is a WordPress-first automation plugin designed to capture actions inside your website (like publishing a blog) and send those events to other tools like n8n, Zapier, or APIs.

-At ControlF5, we use MCP to:
+At ControlF5, we use MCP (Model Context Protocol) to:

-• Auto-publish blog posts to LinkedIn & Twitter.
+- Auto-publish blog posts to LinkedIn & Twitter.

-• Trigger email campaigns for new articles.
+- Trigger email campaigns for new articles.

-• Update client content calendars in Google Sheets.
+- Update client content calendars in Google Sheets.

-• Notify teams in Slack or Discord when posts go live.
+- Notify teams in Slack or Discord when posts go live.

 It’s lightweight, flexible, and, unlike many SaaS tools, doesn’t lock you into high subscription costs.